-Singapore's public transport system is fast and efficient, and will whizz you to memorable attractions with ease.
+Singapore's public transport system is fast and efficient and will whizz you to memorable attractions with ease.
 Singapore’s MRT (Mass Rapid Transit) system is probably the fastest way to zip around the city.
-Most popular attractions are just a short walk away from an MRT station, making our trains a great way to get around.
+Most popular attractions are just a short walk away from an MRT station, making trains a great way to get around.
 Singapore's bus system has an extensive network of routes covering most places in Singapore and is an economical and scenic way to get around.
 Taxis are comfortable and a handy way to see places.
 Singapore has a well-connected network of cycling paths, and you can rent shared bicycles or jump in an Uber to get around town.

 Fly from San Francisco

 We would like your journey from San Francisco to be as smooth as possible and the following information will help make that happen.